danimelchor/clypi/docs/index.md

 - `hide_input`: whether the input shouldn't be displayed as the user types (for passwords, API keys, etc.)
 - `max_attempts`: how many times to ask the user before giving up and raising
 - `group`: optionally define the name of a group to display the option in.
 Adding an option will automatically display the options in a different section of the help page (for an example, see the pictures in [formatter](#formatter)).
+- `defer` (advanced): defers the fetching of a value until the value is used.
+This can be helpful to express complex dependencies between arguments.
+For example, you may not want to prompt if a different option was passed in (see `examples/cli_deferred.py`).

 ### `Command`